canonical/testflinger/cli/README.rst

 the URI of your server, and it will prefer that over the default or the string specified by --server.

+To specify Testflinger authentication parameters, like client_id and secret_key, you can use '--client_id' and '--secret_key' respectively.
+You can also specify these parameters as environment variables, 'TESTFLINGER_CLIENT_ID' and 'TESTFLINGER_SECRET_KEY'.

 To submit a new test job, first create a yaml or json file containing the job definition.
 Then run:
 .. code-block:: console